yusiqo/InstaEye/README.md

 # SilverInstaEye - Instagram OSINT Tool

 ## Overview
 SilverInstaEye is a comprehensive OSINT tool for Instagram.
-It gathers extensive information about the target user.
+It gathers extensive information about the target user.Support my GitHub repo by giving it a star! ⭐

 ## Features
 - **Extract Phone number or Mail adress:** The target's phone number or email address is displayed (in a starred format).